 Land and construction in process, if any, are not depreciated.
-Right to use assets of the Entity are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
-The other capital assets of the Entity are depreciated using the straight-line method over the following estimated useful lives:
+Right to use assets of the PIHP are amortized using the straight-line method over the shorter of the lease period or the estimated useful lives.
+The other tangible and intangible property, plant, equipment, and the right to use assets of the CMHSP are depreciated/amortized using the straight-line method over the following estimated useful lives: